Dhruv-Bhola/InsectDataClassification-DeepLearning-CNN/README.md

 ---

 ## 📖 Project Overview

-This project implements a **Custom Convolutional Neural Network (CNN)** using **PyTorch** to classify agricultural pest and disease images into four categories.
+- Developed a Convolutional Neural Network (CNN) using PyTorch for agricultural insect classification.

-The model is trained on the **Dangerous Insects Dataset** and leverages:
+- The model was trained on the **Dangerous Insects Dataset** and classified images into four categories: Aphids, Citrus Canker, Spider Mites, and Thrips.

-- Convolutional Neural Networks (CNNs)
+- The objective is to automate insect and disease identification for agricultural monitoring and early crop protection.

-- Batch Normalization
+- Built a custom PyTorch Dataset and DataLoader pipeline for image preprocessing and batch generation.
-- Dropout Regularization
+- Applied image resizing, normalization, and data handling techniques for efficient model training.
-- Adaptive Average Pooling
+- Designed a CNN architecture with Batch Normalization, Dropout Regularization, and Fully Connected layers.
-- Adam Optimizer
+- Trained the model using the Adam optimizer and CrossEntropy Loss.
-- Cross Entropy Loss
+- Evaluated performance using precision, recall, F1-score, and classification reports.

-The objective is to automate insect and disease identification for agricultural monitoring and early crop protection.
+- Visualized training and validation loss trends to monitor model learning and generalization.

 ---